 Instead of cutting back healthy teeth, these teeth can be brought back into line with modern orthodontic solutions that are often extremely discreet, for example, Invisalign.
 Although treatment may take a bit longer to complete, you will be left with a healthy, straight smile and teeth that haven’t been heavily modified.

 Porcelain veneers don’t ruin your real teeth.
 Your dentist designs them to fit over your natural teeth, enhancing their appearance.
 The composite resin used in bonding them to your teeth isn’t harmful to your natural teeth.
 That’s why getting veneers attached doesn’t hurt or ruin your tooth underneath.

 Depending on your choice, the fee for composite resin dental veneers per tooth can be around $650 (done directly in-office).
 Traditional porcelain veneers (done in a dental laboratory) can cost anywhere between $925 and $2,200 per tooth.
-Our dental office has a special on high-quality porcelain veneers for just $899.
+Our dental office has a special on high-quality porcelain veneers starting from just $899.
 Give us a call to learn more about financing options and clip-on veneers today!
 Both of these options will be discussed at your consultation visit.
 Since our team cares about your goals, you can share your concerns about the cost and discuss alternatives to veneers as well.